 Think of it this way: toiletries are not the key things that bring you joy - so why would you want to take them with you from place to place?
 Let each city’s unique vibe inspire you to try something new.
 You’ll never know if Italian haircare is actually better unless you try it for yourself, right?

 Now that you’re done packing, the fun part begins: the actual living.
 Living as a minimalist traveler is about so much more than narrowing down your belongings and holding back from buying more things.
-It’s about investing in experiences instead of possessions, and thriving on the fact that nothing is keeping you from living the life that you want to live.
+It’s about investing in experiences instead of possessions.
+Learn how to become a digital nomad and thrive on the fact that nothing is keeping you from living the life that you want to live.

 Here are some tips on how to make minimalism a core component of your travel experience: